Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Setup a Gateway

 In order for Kuadrant to balance traffic using DNS across two or more clusters.
 We need to define a gateway with a shared host.
 We will define this with a HTTPS listener with a wildcard hostname based on the root domain.
-As mentioned, these resources need to be applied to both clusters.
+As mentioned, these resources need to be applied to all clusters.
 Note for now we have set the gateway to only accept HTTPRoutes from the same namespace.
 This will allow us to restrict who can use the gateway until it is ready for general use.

 ```bash
 kubectl apply -f - <<EOF